 - A set of XML and ASN.1 design rules to convert the message models into XML or ASN.1 schemas, whenever the use of the ISO 20022 XML or ASN.1-based syntax is preferred.

-This flexible framework allows PayCommerce, its members and their customers, or communities of users to define message sets according to an internationally agreed approach using internationally agreed business semantics and, whenever desirable, to migrate to the use of a common XML or ASN.1-based syntax.
+This flexible framework allows PayCommerce and its customers to define message sets according to an internationally-agreed approac, using internationally-agreed business semantics; and whenever desirable, to migrate to the use of a common XML or ASN.1-based syntax.